AimeeKnight/Bio-Profile/AimeeMarieKnight.md

 AimeeMarieKnight@gmail.com
 [AimeeMarieKnight.com](http://aimeemarieknight.com/)

-I'm passionately curious about emerging technology, while consistently focused on fundamental principles.
-As a former professional figure skater, I'm extremely driven, holding myself and the software I write to the highest standards.
-I enjoy staying active in the JavaScript community as a [Google Developer Expert](https://developers.google.com/experts/people/aimee-knight), [speaking at conferences](http://www.aimeemarieknight.com/about/), [podcasting](http://www.aimeemarieknight.com/about/), blogging at [AimeeMarieKnight.com](http://aimeemarieknight.com/) and by helping organize meetups and conferences.
+I’ve been writing JavaScript professionally for close to five years on both the front and back end, and am heavily involved in the JavaScript ecosystem.
+While I’m incredibly passionate and excited about what I do with my “Jr. Dev For Life” mentality, I’m also the kind of developer who believes 100% test coverage is really a bare minimum, and that you should “move fast AND fix things”!
+Additionally, I’m a [Google Developer Expert](https://developers.google.com/experts/people/aimee-knight) in Web Technologies, a weekly panelist on the [JavaScript Jabber](https://devchat.tv/js-jabber/) podcast, an [international keynote speaker](http://www.aimeemarieknight.com/about/), and mentor for various coding boot camps.

-While much of the code I write for my employer is private, my open source software projects can be found on [GitHub](https://github.com/aimeeknight).
+While much of the code I write for my employer is private, my open projects can be found on [GitHub](https://github.com/aimeeknight).
+For a list of my conference talks, blog posts, and podcast interviews, please visit AimeeMarieKnight.com.

 ***
 Current Summary